 Darius didn’t release his second solo CD, Garage Sale of the Soul (F Hole Records), until 1997.
 The following year, Darius and his family relocated to Sweden, his wife’s native country.
 In Sweden, he was the singer and songwriter in the folk/Americana band Burning Bridges.
 Their CD Poor Man’s Vacation (and other Tales of the Wild and the Weary) was released in 2003.
 The band performed at numerous festivals and clubs around Sweden from 2000 to 2005, opening shows for the likes of Sixteen Horsepower and Dr. John.

 Darius returned to San Diego County in 2011.
 He is also a poet, and his poetry collection To See the Sound was published in 2014.
-He’s currently working on his next music CD, scheduled for release late in 2014.
-Darius also has two singer-songwriter daughters, Cleopatra and Cordelia.
+Darius also has two singer-songwriter daughters, Cleopatra and Cordelia, and has produced albums for both of them.

 From reviews of The Coyote Cantos, Cardboard Confessional, Garage Sale of the Soul, & Poor Man’s Vacation